atheridon/st/README.md

-# recktard's fork of st
+# lesflol's fork of st

 The [suckless simple terminal](https://st.suckless.org/) with some basic features: